yimingliu/feedfuser/README.md

 - "xpath" -- any valid XPath 1.0 expression (currently the only kind of XPath supported by `parsel`).
 This assumes the field being processed is a sufficiently well-formed HTML/XML fragment that can be parsed by `parsel`

-# Notes
+# Other Notes

-feed parsing operations are in lib/feedops.py.
-Concatenated feeds will spin up multiple processes to download all component feeds  in parallel.
-As a result, this server is not production ready (if that wasn't obvious already from all the unimplemented parts).
+Feed parsing rules and filters are in lib/feedops.py.

+Concatenated feeds will spin up multiple processes to download all component feeds  in parallel, which may be a lot of processes.

 # LICENSE